Iceberg that sank the Titanic: Ice warnings

 It remains uncertain whether other officers saw the marconigram.
 Ismay was the director of the White Star Line, which owned Titanic.
-The incident with the Baltic marconigram fueled suspicions that Ismay had exerted undue influence on the captain to keep Titanic from slowing down despite ice warnings.
-Thus, in the enquiries after the disaster, people wondered why Captain Smith showed Ismay the marconigram in the first place, or why Ismay claimed that he and Smith did not say a word when the marconigram was handed to them.
-Ismay portrayed himself as a simple passenger who had only travelled on Titanic out of curiosity.
+The incident with the Baltic marconigram fueled rumors that Ismay had exerted undue influence on the captain to keep Titanic from slowing down despite ice warnings.
+Thus, in the enquiries after the disaster, people wondered why Captain Smith showed Ismay the marconigram in the first place.